-Medical practices' number one objective is to serve patients, and to do it well.
+The number one objective of a medical practice is to serve patients, and to do it well.
 We often talk about this on our blog - if you're interested check out one of these articles:

 - 10 Habits of Highly Successful Medical Practices